Oral Health

 If your cavity spreads to the tooth’s pulp, you may need a root canal.
 During the procedure, your dentist will remove the infected dental pulp.
 This treatment can also involve abscess draining.

 Your dentist will clean, shape, and seal the root canal.
-Once the tooth has healed, and no swelling is present, they will place a dental crown on top of the treated tooth.
+Once the tooth heals and there is no swelling, they will likely place a dental crown on top of the treated tooth.

 Antibiotics